amanda-santos/gn-vendas/README.md

 ## 🚀 Technologies

-Technologies that I used to develop this API:
+Technologies that I used to develop this project:

 - MySQL
 - Node.js